pyOpenSci/python-package-guide/package-structure-code/intro.md

 for both authors planning to submit a package to us for review and for anyone who is just getting started with creating a Python package.

-In general these are basic items that should be in any open software repository.
 ```

 ## What you will learn here